Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

   the address of a contract containing the mutable fields ``f1`` of type ``t1``, ``f2`` of type ``t2``, and so on.
-The contract in question may define more field than the ones specified in the type, but the fields specified in the type must be defined in the contract
+The contract in question may define more field than the ones specified in the type, but the fields specified in the type must be defined in the contract.

 .. note::